 “I witnessed the other day one of the celebrated sights of Paris of which I had often heard before, but never before seen.
 Crossing the Tuileries Garden on one of the late mild days, my attention was attracted by an intense commotion among the sparrows which abound … There I saw the cause of their agitation – the well-known bird charmer of the Tuileries Garden.”

-In this case, the bird charmer was a 30-year-old woman who the Philadelphia correspondent described as “pale, with very black hair, dressed in the deepest mourning, and wearing no bonnet.”
+In this case, the bird charmer was a 30-year-old woman described as “pale, with very black hair, dressed in the deepest mourning, and wearing no bonnet.”
 Hundreds of fearless birds surrounded her with some landing near her feet and others flying around her head.
 When she held out a piece of bread, “three or four would hover around it with rapid whirring wings, like hummingbirds around a flower, some perching on her fingers, while others would peck at the coveted morsel on the wing.”
 When she threw crumbs into the air, the swift ones caught them mid-air and the crumbs that fell to the ground were quickly eaten by hundreds of hopping, hungry birds.
 As she walked slowly through the gardens, the birds followed her fluttering, chattering, and singing.
 When she sat, they perched all over her.
 In addition, this 1876 bird charmer never spoke to any of the bystanders and never paid attention to anyone or anything but the birds.
-The only thing known about her was that every day during winter time she came to feed the birds in the garden.
+The only thing known about her was that every day during wintertime she came to the Tuileries Garden to feed the birds.

-In January 1869 an English newspaper journalist reported on the latest gossip in France and noted that most English visitors to Paris had probably seen the “celebrated bird charmer,” who they described was a delight for children and anyone who promenaded in the garden.
-The journalist stated:
+In January 1869, a Shrewsbury Chronicle newspaper journalist reported on the latest gossip in France and noted that most English visitors to Paris had probably seen the “celebrated bird charmer,” described as a delight for children and anyone who promenaded in the garden.
+The journalist further stated:

 “[The bird charmer] has only to stop near the flower-beds or grass plots, when immediately the little sparrows, the most intractable, perch on his finger.
 The wood pigeons leave the trees to flutter around him; and the whistling blackbirds do not disdain to take crumbs of bread from his lips and hands.
 He is followed by crowds to witness his performance, and not a few envy the mysterious power of the charmer.
 But, though, he long ‘stood alone in his glory,’ he has now many imitators.
 Indeed, not a few women and children now have the same power of charming that he has hitherto enjoyed exclusively.
 Almost any day, more than ten of these ‘charmers’ may be counted at the Tuileries playing with the pigeons and sparrows, calling and sending them away, taking pleasure in being pecked by them.”

-In 1885, Scientific American reported on another Tuileries Garden bird charmer.
+In 1885, Scientific American reported on another of the Tuileries Garden bird charmers.
 This bird charmer was a jolly man identified as Mr. Bour.
 He came every day arriving just as the Tuileries guards opened the gates.
 Bour had a black moustache (probably dyed), “twinkling eyes,” and “rosy cheeks.”
 He kept his bread in his pockets, which he scattered across the ground.

 “They [the birds] loved him and … they flew with merry chirps toward the bench on which he sat; In an instant, quickly familiarized, they perched upon his shoulders, squatted upon his knees, ran along his arms, and even climbed upon his head, like the pigeons of St. Mark, jealous of the favorite that had just taken with its bill the crumb held between his lips.”

 People noted that Bour was “magical” and street boys thought it “astonishing” to watch the relationship Bour had with the birds.
-He was so popular, when he died, one newspaper reported on his death and noted that he died of “inflammation of the lungs through the Siberian cold, while in the exercise of his good mission.”
+He was so popular, when he died, it was reported that he died of “inflammation of the lungs through the Siberian cold, while in the exercise of his good mission.”

-Perhaps, one of the most well-known of the bird charmers began visiting the Tuileries Garden and charming birds in 1890.
+Perhaps, one of the most well-known of the Tuileries Garden bird charmers began charming birds in the gardens in 1890.
 His name was Henri Pol.
-Pol was much remembered by tourists and reported as one of the must-see-sights of Paris.
+He was much remembered by tourists and reported as one of the must-see-sights of Paris.
 He was a tall elderly gentleman who retired from the post office and could be found wending his way down the Avenue de l’Opéra every day towards the Tuileries Garden around lunchtime and near dusk.
 He always dressed in a russet-brown coat and nodded to those who recognized him.